Joshua-Medvinsky/Forta-Bots-Repository/Forta-Bot-Challenge-4/COMP03/README.md

     -supplyNotification: String which indicates if it's over or under 5%,
 ## Test Data

-The agent behaviour can be verified on Ethereum,
+The agent behaviour can be verified on Ethereum

+Test class monitors supply rate every 1000 blocks.